GrandyB/SheetsIO/README.md

 ```

 - `"projectName"` - becomes the folder name; files are generated within `/files/projectName`
-- `"worksheetName"` - the sheet/tab within the spreadsheet to observe
+- `"worksheetName"` - sheets API only allows a single 'tab' within your worksheet to read, so this is the name of that tab in the lower bar
 - `"spreadsheetId"` - from part of the URL you use to access your spreadsheet - [see below](#spreadsheetid)
 - `"cells"` - the configuration of cells to files - [see below](#cells)